-If your draft is 7 pages or longer (double-spaced), please consider creating an hour-long appointment, but certainly make the appointment at least 48 hours in advance of the consultation.
+Making the appointment: If your draft is 7 pages or longer (double-spaced), please consider creating an hour-long appointment, but certainly both make the appointment and send the writing at least 48 hours in advance of the consultation.
 That gives the consultant time to pre-read the work.

 In order to foster free and open conversations among writers, The Writing Center does not report the names of any clients to any outside constituencies without the client’s knowledge and consent.
 If you indicate on the scheduling form that a faculty member should be notified (by putting the instructor’s email address in the form), then your name, the date of your conference, and a brief summary of what concerns were addressed will be sent to the designated faculty member.
-In all other cases, information concerning individual conferences remains confidential and for Writing Center use only.
+In all other cases, information concerning individual conferences remains confidential and for Writing Center internal use only.

 Visit us soon and often!